-Future Skills College opened with 28 students in June 2017 and is a one year pre-apprenticeship pathway designed for secondary school students.
+Future Skills College opened with 28 students in June 2017 and is a full-time, one year, pre-apprenticeship pathway designed for secondary school students.

 Future Skills College first secures full-time apprenticeship places with local employers then through the school course choice process recruits students to fill these places.

 Future Skills College initial offering for school session 2017/18 was :

 For school session 2018/19 will expand to include pre-apprenticeship courses in Business Administration and Joinery.

 Completing school +

 Students continue on their fully-funded school rolls.
 Spending two days per week completing their secondary education to the highest possible level.

 The schooling component of Future Skills College brings students from across Dundee and Angus to a dedicated facility within Dundee and Angus College, Gardyne Campus.

 Students continue to have access to a broad curriculum with a strong focus on English and Maths as well as Health and Wellbeing.

 Students take part in a wide range of activities to build their confidence, widen their experience and gain additional qualifications.
 This year all students participated in Growth Mindset workshops and the Youth Philanthropy Initiative.